MicrosoftDocs/power-platform/power-virtual-agents/teams/configure-sso-teams.md

 1. Select **Edit details**.

 1. Select **More** to see the Teams SSO configuration details.
 Scroll all the way to the bottom of the panel.
-Add the following:
+Add the following information:

     - **AAD application's client ID**: Add the **Application ID** from the **Overview** page of the Azure AD app registration.
-This is the same client ID that was added in the **Client ID** field when creating the Azure AD authentication in the Power Virtual Agents web app.
+This ID is the same client ID that was added in the **Client ID** field when creating the Azure AD authentication in the Power Virtual Agents web app.

-    - **Resource URI**: This is the **Application ID** URI from the **Expose an API** page in the Azure AD app registration.
+    - **Resource URI**: This URI is the **Application ID** URI from the **Expose an API** page in the Azure AD app registration.

 1. Save and close.

     :::image type="content" source="media/TeamsSSO/image10.png" alt-text="Screenshot displaying correct Teams channel SSO configuration.":::

 These steps update the manifest file for the bot.
 Now you can download the manifest file (as a .zip file) and upload to Teams for test or distribution, or submit for your admin approval.
-See the [Add bot to Microsoft Teams in Teams](publication-add-bot-to-microsoft-teams-teams.md) topic for more information.
+For more information, see the [Add bot to Microsoft Teams in Teams](publication-add-bot-to-microsoft-teams-teams.md) topic.

 1. Select **Download manifest** to get the new manifest.